Who Knows Where the Time Goes?: History

 In 1968, Denny joined the folk-rock band Fairport Convention.
 She recorded the song on her second album with the band, the 1969 album Unhalfbricking.
-This version had more of a rock influence.

-"Who Knows Where the Time Goes?" became a signature song for both Denny and Fairport Convention, and has been covered by many artists.
+This version had more of a rock influence, although it retained its tranquil and contemplative spirit, with Richard Thompson playing the delicate guitar licks (that are fed through the right audio channel on the track).
+The song became a signature song for both Denny and Fairport Convention, and was subsequently covered by many artists.